 This course is intended for transportation professionals from transit agencies and metropolitan planning organizations with a minimum of two-year’s experience in the environmental process relative to project development.

 FTA Expectations in Environmental Review

-FTA is undertaking a number of initiatives to go "back to basics" and to streamline environmental review process and expedite project delivery.
-This session will review recent changes related to proactive FTA management of the environmental review process and FTA expectations during the environmental review process under MAP-21.
-Topics to be covered will include latest developments as a result of MAP-21, a renewed focus on statutory requirements, the relationship of the Scoping process to streamlining, and other recent changes in regulatory requirements and guidance.
+FTA has undertaken a number of initiatives to go "back to basics" and to streamline environmental review process and expedite project delivery.
+This session will review progress implementing MAP-21 provisions and how new regulations, policies and guidance are affecting management of the environmental review process.
+Topics to be covered will include a high-level overview of MAP-21 requirements to explain the basis for the modifications to “business as usual” and to set the stage for subsequent sessions.
+Areas to be addressed will include a renewed focus on statutory requirements, the relationship of the scoping process to streamlining, availability of categorical exclusions and other recent changes in regulatory requirements and guidance.

 Streamlined Environmental Documents

 This session will focus on improving the quality of environmental documentation and streamlining environmental documentation.
 The “dos” and “don’ts” of documentation will also be addressed, including the importance of developing annotated outlines as a foundation for success.